ECNU-ILOG/QCCDM/exps/QCCDM/README.md

-# Implemention of QCCDM: A Q-Augmented Causal Cognitive Diagnosis Model for Student Learning (ECAI-2023)
+# Experiment of QCCDM: A Q-Augmented Causal Cognitive Diagnosis Model for Student Learning (ECAI-2023)

 # Example